TomArcher/node-sandbox/node-sandbox/docs/get-started-deploy-to-azure.md

 ms.date: 3/21/2016
 ---

-# Deploy a Node.js app to Azure
+# Deploying a Node.js app to Azure

 This topic illustrates how to deploy your Node.js application to Azure App Service using the Azure CLI.